 How often do you take iPhone photos around your home?
 Sometimes we’re so preoccupied with seeking out new photography locations and subjects that we miss what’s right in front of us.
-In this article, you’ll discover fourteen creative tips that will inspire you to take some really imaginative iPhone photos without even stepping out of your front door.
+In this article, you’ll discover 14 creative tips for shooting some really imaginative iPhone photos… without even stepping out of your front door.

-With a little imagination and creativity, you’ll begin to see your home surroundings in a new way, and will be surprised at how many indoor subjects look truly amazing through the lens of your iPhone.
+With a little imagination and creativity, you’ll begin to see your home surroundings in a new way.
+And you’ll be surprised at how many indoor subjects look truly amazing through the lens of your iPhone.
 The following tips will help get you started.

 1. Shoot From Unusual Angles

 An easy way to create an interesting photo of an everyday object within the home is to photograph it from an unusual angle.
 The aim is to try and show the object from a unique angle that the viewer hasn’t seen before.

 Try shooting your subject from a very low angle or high angle to see how this affects its appearance in your image.
 Take photos from different sides of your subject, or even from inside of it.